Integrating Risk Management in SDLC | Set 1

 - Unrealistic Schedule: Incorrect time estimation lead to a burden on developers by project managers to deliver project on time.
 Thus compromising the overall quality of the project and thus making the system less secure and more vulnerable.

 - Insufficient resources: In some case the technology, tools available are not up-to date to meet project requirements or resources(people, tools, technology) available are not enough to complete the project.
-In any case it is the project will will get delayed or in worst case it may lead to project failure.
+In any case it is the project will get delayed or in worst case it may lead to project failure.

 - Unclear project scope: Clear understanding of what project is supposed to do, which functionalities are important, which functionalities are mandatory, which functionalities can be considered as extra is very important for project managers.
 Insufficient knowledge of the system may lead to project failure.